-To install SCCM CB secondary server, you need to browse through CM console “\Administration\Overview\Site Configuration\Sites“.
-As you can see in the screen capture below, select the SCCM primary server and click on create Secondary Site.
+To install SCCM CB secondary server, you need to browse through the CM console “\Administration\Overview\Site Configuration\Sites“.
+In the screen capture below, select the SCCM primary server and click on create Secondary Site.

-In the page, you have 3 options to get installation source files of SCCM CB secondary site.
-In this scenario as it’s LAB setup I used the 1st option.
-However, I would recommend to use the option 3 when your secondary server is at the end of slow bandwidth connection.
+On the page, you have 3 options to get installation source files of the SCCM CB secondary site.
+In this scenario, as it’s LAB setup, I used the 1st option.
+However, I recommend option 3 when your secondary server is at the end of a slow bandwidth connection.

-1. Copy installation source files over network from parent site server.
+1. Copy installation source files over the network from the parent site server.